Out-the-Door Price: Everything You Need to Know

 Your car costs will most likely include registration, tax, title fees, documentation fees, dealership fees, or destination fees.
 Registration, tax, and title fees are generally set and rigid, but sometimes dealer or documentation fees can be reduced through negotiation.

-Costs like buying an extended warranty or service contract are also likely to drive your out-the-door price up, as well as upgrades such as window tinting, fabric protection, sealants, or maintenance costs.
+Costs like buying an are also likely to drive your out-the-door price up, as well as upgrades such as window tinting, fabric protection, sealants, or maintenance costs.
 If you aren't planning on spending more to get one or more of these upgrades, ask if they're optional.
 If you do want them, ask if there's wiggle room on the price.

 You might not want to start a negotiation based on a sticker price when other negotiable costs will be added later.
 It's helpful to have a breakdown of all costs so that you're both negotiating and reaching a final deal based on all the information available.